wellcometrust/reach/README.md

 parser, which uses a home trained model to identify components from a set of scraped reference sections and to find those directly related to Wellcome.

-### Dependencies
-To develop for this project, you will need:
-1. Python 3.5 or higher and `virtualenv`
-2. PostgreSQL 9 or higher
-3. A clean json file containing reference sections
-4. A clean csv file containing all your references

-Once you have everything installed, run:
-  * `make virtualenv`
-  * `source build/virtualenv/bin/activate`

 ## How to use it